Note

 The AdventureServer program starts by reading an AdventureMap.json file.

-It sets up a series of "rooms" such as a forest, beach, caves, a clearing, and so on.
-These locations are connected to other rooms to model the places and layout of the game.
+It sets up a series of "rooms" such as a forest, beach, caves, a clearing, etc. These locations connect to other rooms to model the places and layout of the game.
 The sample configuration describes only a handful of locations.

-Rooms can contain "things" such as keys, swords, and so on.
+Rooms can contain "things" such as keys, swords, etc.

-The AdventureClient program sets up your player and provides a simple text-based user interface to allow you to play the game.
+The AdventureClient program sets up your player and provides a simple text-based user interface allowing you to play the game.

 You can move around rooms and interact with things using a simple command language, saying things such as "go north" or "take brass key".